d2si-oss/d2si-oss.github.io/_posts/2017-05-05-deep-dive-into-docker-overlay-networks-part-2.md

 192.168.0.200 dev vxlan1 lladdr 02:42:c0:a8:00:c8 PERMANENT
 192.168.0.100 dev vxlan1 lladdr 02:42:c0:a8:00:64 PERMANENT
 ```
-The entry has been added automatically, even if no traffic has been sent
+The entry has been added automatically, even if no traffic was sent
-to this new container.
+to this new container yet.
 This means that Docker is automatically populating
 the ARP entries in the overlay namespace and that the vxlan interface is
 acting as a proxy to answer ARP queries.